Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/editing/add_features/README.md

 <h1>Add Features</h1>

+<p>Add new features to an online feature service.</p>

-<p>Demonstrates how to add new Features to a ServiceFeatureTable and apply those Features to it's server.
-A FeatureLayer created using this SeviceFeatutreTable that is applied to the ArcGISMap will display any new Features automatically.</p>
+<p>A FeatureLayer created using this SeviceFeatutreTable that is applied to the ArcGISMap will display any new Features automatically.</p>

 <p><img src="AddFeatures.gif"/></p>